Word meaning: “formation of new sugar”

 - α-ketoglutarate is then converted to oxaloacetate via citric acid cycle or pyruvate (intermediate of glycolysis).

-- Oxaloacetate is a direct precursor of phosphoenolpyruvate (an intermediate of glycolysis).
+- Oxaloacetate is a direct precursor of glycolysis pathway intermediate phosphoenolpyruvate (PEP)

 Energetics of gluconeogenesis